9 Simple Ways Seniors Can Save Money on Utility Bills

 Staying comfortable at home doesn’t have to cost you a fortune on your utility bills.
 By planning smartly and using a few energy-saving appliances, you can adjust the temperature of your home, manage your living space better, and get more out of your appliances.

-Always be on the lookout for utility-related senior discounts, and don’t be afraid to ask your provider if you qualify for discounts.
+Always look for utility-related senior discounts, and don’t be afraid to ask your provider if you qualify for discounts.
 For more information about how to be more financially savvy, check out our guide to finance for seniors.

 Citations